wp-plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.7.4 =
+* Cache provider list to improve performance when social buttons are shown many times

 = 1.7.3 =
 * Strip HTML from titles in sharing links